yiisoft/bootstrap5/docs/guide/en/accordion.md

 # Accordion

-The Accordion widget renders a Bootstrap 5 accordion component within the **Yii framework**.
+The Accordion widget renders a Bootstrap 5 accordion component.

 You can use it to create collapsible content sections where clicking a header toggles the visibility of its associated body.

-This component is highly customizable, supporting options like always-open behavior, flush styling, custom HTML tags, and CSS classes.

 ## Key Features
 - Supports multiple collapsible items with headers and bodies.